MuckRock: Information shared

 In 2010, MuckRock received a notice that the government had sent MuckRock information about the Supplemental Nutrition Assistance Program which was secret and that MuckRock must cease publishing it or its staff would face fines and jail time.
 The state later said that it would not jail MuckRock staff.

 The Boston Police Department suspended an automatic number plate recognition program because of privacy concerns raised after a MuckRock request.

 MuckRock made numerous requests to various United States state and federal agencies regarding their work with Booz Allen Hamilton.
 The response from the Federal Bureau of Investigation was a bill for $270,000 to fulfill the request.

 MuckRock's request to the New York City Police Department for their guidebook on responding to FOIA requests was denied due to it being a confidential document.

 Lawsuit

 In June 2014 MuckRock sued the CIA under the Freedom of Information Act for "consistently ignoring deadlines, refusing to work with requesters, and capriciously rejecting even routine requests for what should be clearly public information".

-After a great deal of stalling, the CIA eventually capitulated in 2017 and put 25 years of declassified documents online.
+In 2017, the CIA put 25 years of declassified documents online.
 The documents were from the CIA's CREST database.